Grasia/aide-examples/fallingAssistanceTrackedWithNormDefinition/README.md

 - the caregiver returns to washing
 - the caretaker returns to the kitchen and the actions start over again.

 While running these activities, the system can evaluate to what extent the norms are being violated.
 As time goes by, violations are accounted as well as for how long the norm remained invalid.
+The low tremors simulation induces less norm violations, while the high tremors produces a greater number.

 The monitoring assumes no perfect execution is possible.
 The worst execution is the one that has no assistance on behalf AAL solutions.
-Solutions for assisting the patient will make the To prevent norms being violated or reduce the number of times they are violated or the duration of the invalid status.
+Solutions for assisting the patient will make reduce the number of times being violated or reduce the number of times they are violated or the duration of the invalid status.
+The less violations, the better the solution is.

-However, the different solutions to issue alarms when the caretaker spends too much time while drinking or when falling down, will obtain less negative scores

 ### Instructions